TobikoData/sqlmesh/docs/concepts/models/overview.md

 SELECT
   o.customer_id::TEXT, -- Customer's unique ID
-  -- This comment is between column definition lines so will not be registered with the SQL engine SUM(o.amount)::DOUBLE AS revenue
-FROM sushi.orders AS o
+  -- This comment will not be registered because another `revenue` comment is present SUM(o.amount)::DOUBLE AS revenue -- Revenue from customer orders FROM sushi.orders AS o
 GROUP BY o.customer_id;
 ```